Zapiro: Career

 Zapiro drafts a cartoon of Nelson Mandela at the Göteborg Book Fair 2010.

 Shapiro started out as the editorial cartoonist of South in 1987.
-In 1988 Jonathan was detained shortly before leaving on a Fulbright Scholarship to study media arts at the School of Visual Arts in New York.
+In 1988 Jonathan was detained shortly before leaving on a Fulbright scholarship to study media arts at the School of Visual Arts in New York.
 There he studied under the comics masters Art Spiegelman, Will Eisner and Harvey Kurtzman.

-Zapiro had started out as the editorial cartoonist for South newspaper in 1987, and after his stint in New York, he was the editorial cartoonist for the Sowetan from 1994 to 2005.
+Zapiro started out as the editorial cartoonist for the South newspaper in 1987, and after his stint in New York, he was the editorial cartoonist for the Sowetan from 1994 to 2005.
 His cartoons appeared in the Cape Argus from 1996 to 1997.
-He has been the editorial cartoonist for the Mail & Guardian since 1994, the Sunday Times since 1998 and since September 2005 he has appeared three times a week in the Cape Times, the Star, the Mercury and the Pretoria News.
+He has been the editorial cartoonist for the Mail & Guardian since 1994, for the Sunday Times since 1998, and has appeared since September 2005 three times a week in the Cape Times, the Star, the Mercury, and the Pretoria News.

 In 2010, Zapiro’s cartoons were featured in South African journalist Alexander Parker’s book, 50 People Who Stuffed Up South Africa, about people who had contributed most to the ruination of the country’s government, culture, politics and daily life.
 His illustrations continued to be featured in three more books published in the series, including a revised/updated version of the first volume.

-Since 2017, Zapiro has been the editorial cartoonist for the publication, Daily Maverick.
+Since 2017, Zapiro has been the editorial cartoonist for the publication Daily Maverick.

-Zapiro's caricatures also appear in the form of puppets on the satirical television and web show ZANEWS, a Spitting Image type of programme he helped launch in 2009 alongside producer Thierry Cassuto.
+Zapiro's caricatures also appear in the form of puppets on the satirical television and web show ZANEWS, a Spitting Image-type of programme he helped launch in 2009 alongside producer Thierry Cassuto.